dbxone/dbxchain/docs/BUILD_WIN32.md

   directory to `D:\bitshares\CMake`.

-  If you already have CMake installed elsewhere on your system you can use it, but BitShares Core has a few batch files that expect it to be in the base directory's `CMake` subdirectory, so those scripts would need tweaking.
+  If you already have CMake installed elsewhere on your system you can use it, but DBXChain Core has a few batch files that expect it to be in the base directory's `CMake` subdirectory, so those scripts would need tweaking.

 * Boost

-   BitShares Core depends on the Boost libraries version 1.57 ~ 1.60.
+   DBXChain Core depends on the Boost libraries version 1.57 ~ 1.60.
 You can build them from source.
    * download the latest boost source from http://www.boost.org/users/download/
    * unzip it to the base directory `D:\bitshares`.